 As a composer and arranger, he has written music for concert band, orchestra, and choir.
 He also has arranged a number of Negro spirituals.

-Dr. Okpebholo is currently an assistant professor of theory at Wheaton College-Conservatory of Music.
+Dr. Okpebholo is currently an assistant professor of music composition and theory at Wheaton College-Conservatory of Music.

 Works for Winds